medusa-project/ideals/README.md

 When a request is made to the web app through a reverse proxy server (which is always expected to be the case in the demo and production environments), the proxy supplies an `X-Forwarded-Host` header that conveys the fully-qualified domain name (FQDN) via which the app was accessed.
-The `current_institution()` method of `ApplicationController` (and `ApplicationHelper`) returns the `Institution` model associated with this domain in order to scope the content, and customize the theme and some other functionality, to a particular institution.
-In this way, multiple institutions can be served by the same application instance, which alleviates a lot of IT burden.
+There are two possibilities:

+1. This FQDN matches one of the registered Institution FQDNs, in which case the request is considered to be institution-scoped and the current Institution model can be acquired from the the `current_institution()` method of `ApplicationController` (and `ApplicationHelper`).
+Most routes are scoped like this.
+2. This FQDN does not match a registered institution FQDN, in which case the request is considered to be in global scope.
+In this case, `ApplicationController.institution_scope?()` returns false and there is no relevant Institution model. (`current_institution()` should not be used.)
+   Only a few routes are globally scoped.

 To get this working in development, first add a couple of institutions through the UI, giving them FQDNs of `ideals-ins1.local:3000` and